 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via hatches formed in an upper floor bedroom and shower room.
-The roof was found to be of timber framed construction in a pitched design overlaid in slate with dormer projections to the front and rear which have flat roofs overlaid in felt/similar.
+The roof is of pitched and hipped design overlaid with a tile finish.
+Access to the roof void is via a hatch in the upper landing ceiling which revealed a traditional timber framed construction that was partially insulated at joist level.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are parapet gutters to the front and rear of the building, where seen, are lined in lead/similar with PVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stonework/brickwork construction, rendered and painted externally.
+The main walls are of cavity brick/block construction and are overlaid with a render and facing brick finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of PVC framed double glazed units with the access door being a glazed timber unit from the communal close.
-The eaves pertaining to the property appear to be of painted timber.
-External decorations Visually inspected.
-Parts of the masonry and exterior timbers have been painted.
+Doors and windows were not forced open.
+The subjects are accessed by way of a composite glazed uPVC door on the gable of the block.
+The subjects are accessed by way of a composite glazed